Atlantis-Software/mailx/README.md

 Mailx
 -------

-mailx is an unified set of POP,IMAP and SMTP clients.
+mailx is a simple and complete email client library (pop, imap and smtp) for nodejs.

 ----------